 Our chosen breeders come from beautiful blood lines and do not have comb sprigs, short legs, or fat wide bodies that are common among U.S. Ayam Cemani.
 However, no Ayam Cemani is perfect and our breeders are included!

 When breeding, our priorities are currently in choosing for pigment expression and body type.
 As mentioned on our Ethical Poultry statement, we do not kill our culls and do sometimes have pet quality birds available.
-We do not currently ship eggs or birds.

 As there is a lot of misinformation about this breed, please don't hesitate to contact us and ask any questions you may have.